 Preserves sexual and ejaculatory function*3,4

-Temporary implant removed after 5 to 7 days
+Temporary stent removed after 5 to 7 days

 Low post-op catheterization

-Typically you go home without a catheter after the implant procedure as well as the removal procedure.
+Typically you go home without a catheter after the implantation procedure as well as the removal procedure.
 In rare cases, acute urinary retention may occur, requiring insertion of a catheter.2

 Clinical studies show symptomatic relief for at least 4 years.5